RavenSystem/AlwaysAtHome/README.md

 - AAH_USERNAME: VPN Username
 - AAH_PASSWORD: VPN Password
 - AAH_HOSTNAME: DDNS Hostname (Warning, it appears twice).
 - AAH_MYWIFI_1, AAH_MYWIFI_2: SSID of WiFi networks where VPN is disabled.
+It is mandatory to add WiFi where this VPN Server is running.

 It is possible to add more WiFi networks, addind more lines
 ```xml